vampiman/Greener/README.md

 ## Database Creation
 - You  need to create a User 'sammy' with Password 'temporary' for your database.

-Run the following scripts on the database or create the user through Mysql Workbench(easier) :
+Create a new user by running the following scripts on the database or create the user through Mysql Workbench(easier) :

 CREATE USER 'sammy'@'localhost' IDENTIFIED BY 'temporary';